AdamNovetta/AutoOrc/README.md

 ```
 The values for these tags should be the **UTC time** you want the Instance to start and stop accordingly, e.g. 19:30

-Change these variables if you want to use different AWS tags.
+Change these variable values if you want to use different AWS tags.

 By default this auto-stops items every day, and only auto-starts Instances on weekdays.